mattludma/hotkeyboard/README.md

 This concept is similar to the "International US keyboard" that is present on Windows operating system but has several advantages over it:

 1) **It fully covers multiple latin alphabets**.
-You can get to different special characters by pressing the base key repeatedly.
+   - You can get to different special characters by pressing the base key repeatedly.
-   - e.g. *AltGr + n* will give you "ň" (Slovak) but *AltGr + n + n* will give you "ñ" (Spanish)
+   - e.g. `AltGr + n` will give you "ň" (Slovak) but `AltGr + n + n` will give you "ñ" (Spanish)
 2) **It's adjustable to your specific needs**.
-   - You can easily modify the keyboard to your specific preferences.
-Just change the *hotkeyboard.ahk* file and run your very own version of this multilingual keyboard.
+   - You can easily modify the keyboard based on your language preferences.
+Just change the `hotkeyboard.ahk` file and create your very own version.
 It's easier then you might think.
 3) **It's compatibile with any base keyboard layout**.
    - Your base layout will stay the same, so your colleagues and friends won't have a hard time when typing on your computer (and vice versa).